HoIIy/ISTE432/devbook.md

 Once more code gets written, a refactoring plan will be put into place if need be.

 ## Testing
-We decided to use Jest, a Javascript testing framework, for our front end unit tests; testing is stored outside of the app directory, to ensure easy removal before deployment.
+We decided to use Jest, a Javascript testing framework, for our front end unit tests.
+The tests are stored outside of the app directory to ensure easy removal before deployment.

 Unit tests are created alongside their relevant source code, allowing us to check the validity of it with a colorful array of potential input, both valid and invalid.